tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-continuous-delivery-project-making-mvcmusicstore.md

 	}
 }
 ```
-I&#8217;m relegating the logic of creating the controller to a local function called <code class="codespan">GetWiredUpController()</code>, trusting it to return a functioning controller.
+I'm relegating the logic of creating the controller to a local function called <code class="codespan">GetWiredUpController()</code>, trusting it to return a functioning controller.
 I then create a FormCollection of values and assign it to the controller as if they had been sent from a client browser.
 The rest of the code is the Act and Assert steps of the test to call the controller and verify the result.

-On the first run, the <code class="codespan">GetWiredUpController()</code> method isn&#8217;t giving me everything I need, but I can work through that iteratively until I have all the pieces I need.
-This took several iterations, so I&#8217;ll skip ahead to the end results.
+On the first run, the <code class="codespan">GetWiredUpController()</code> method isn't giving me everything I need, but I can work through that iteratively until I have all the pieces I need.
+This took several iterations, so I'll skip ahead to the end results.

 **MvcMusicStoreTests/Controllers/CheckoutController.cs**